020 7650 1200

 • Refused to offer you a pay rise or promotion because you requested flexible working – another possible example of discrimination.

 You should also gather any evidence to support your claim, such as emails between yourself and your employer.
-When you’re ready, get in touch with a specialist flexible working solicitor at Leigh Day to discuss your case and the best way forward.
+When you’re ready, get in touch with our team at Leigh Day to discuss your case and the best way forward.

 Flexible working FAQs